keshavman1/Assignment-/README.md

 Backend Utility Scripts: Includes Python scripts for handling data, server interaction, and AI processing.

+## Installation
+Clone the repository and install the following dependencies:

 ## Create a Virtual Environment
 ```bash